lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 ### Security and future-proof baseline

-The baseline recommendations: the following of the recommendations are highly encouraged to increase the chance of the Lido DAO recognition or NEW acknowledgment.
+The baseline recommendations: the following of the recommendations are highly encouraged to increase the chance of the Lido DAO recognition or NEC acknowledgment.

 #### R-1: Audited code and verifiable deployment

 The entire on-chain codebase (rollup, bridge, token) must be audited by a third party.
-Please, contact the NEW to check the temperature if the audit provider isn't familiar with the Lido protocol codebase (see the providers here: https://github.com/lidofinance/audits/)
+Please, contact the NEC to check the temperature if the audit provider isn't familiar with the Lido protocol codebase (see the providers here: https://github.com/lidofinance/audits/)

 The deployment must be verifiable: